PeppeL-G/bagawork/docs/src/routes/(default)/documentation/paper-circle/+page.md

 ::: warning Note!

-If your coordinate system is not uniformed (i.e. one unit in the X-direction is not equally big as one unit in the Y-direction), then the circle will be drawn with a radius slightly different from the one you have provided it with, to make the circle look like a circle (and not an ellipse) and still have a radius as close to the provided radius in both the X-direction and Y-direction.
+If your coordinate system is not uniformed (i.e. one unit in the X-direction is not equally big as one unit in the Y-direction), then the circle will look like an ellipse.

 ```js baga-show-editor-code
 class StartPage extends Page{